paulross/PyCppContainers/docs/sphinx/source/performance/performance_cpp.rst

     :height: 300px
     :align: center

-The conversion and insertion of C++ to Python is strikingly faster that from Python to C++.
+The conversion and insertion of C++ to Python is significantly faster that from Python to C++.
 Here is the time per object compared with a list:

 =============== =================================== =================================== =========== ===================